ihh/carder/README.md

 ## Dealer

-Dealer is a basic game engine for Carder, essentially a big state machine with a collection of cards at every node.
+Dealer is a basic game engine built on top of Carder, essentially a big state machine with a collection of cards at each node.
+It transparently handles persistence of state over page reloads.

 _To do: write Dealer documentation_